 Pattern and Change

 Using the data on groups of species we can see patterns and changes in the avifaunas of Britain and Ireland over the last 40 years.

-Full details of patterns of coverage and effort can be found in Chapter 5 of the Bird Atlas book.
-For a short overview see results: coverage.
-See also here methods: monitoring progress for examples of how we gauged effort through the project in order to identify critical gaps in coverage.
+Full details of patterns of coverage and effort can be found in Chapter 5 of the Bird Atlas book but you can find a short overview here.
+See also monitoring progress for examples of how we gauged effort through the project in order to identify critical gaps in coverage.

 Find out how we brought together different data sources to build comprehensive maps for all species in Britain and Ireland.

 Many previous atlases have derived and published estimates of population size.
 In the UK and Ireland population estimates are now produced by other methods.